Golden Age of Mexican Cinema: Decline

-Mexican films found foreign success in Yugoslavia, where they remained highly popular throughout much of the 1950s.
-The 1950 film Un día de vida, which premiered in Yugoslavia in 1952, became one of the decade's most popular films there.
-This popularity sparked the "Yu-Mex" craze, with Yugoslavians widely adopting Mexican music and fashion trends during the 1950s.
+One of the nations where Mexican cinema was most popular was Yugoslavia, where for much of the 1950s, Mexican films comprised the majority of the films that were screened.
+The 1950 film Un día de vida, which premiered in 1952 in Yugoslavia, was one of the most popular films of the decade in that nation.
+The popularity of Mexican films led to the so-called Yu-Mex craze, as Mexican music and fashions were much imitated in Yugoslavia in the 1950s.